pclaesen/blockchain-developer-bootcamp-final-project/README.md

     -  HSBC (imported account 2)
     -  CONSENSYS (imported account 3)

-10. Copy the wallet address of all 3 accounts to notepad.
+10. Copy the wallet address of all 3 accounts to a text editor.
 11. Cd into the `fraudbattle` folder and install the necessary dependencies (like React) with `npm install`.
 12. Start the dapp with `npm start`.
 13. Go to the new tab that was just opened.